 Superb service, fabulous food and spacious suites are just some of the reasons why I think the Aqua Suites is the best place to stay in Puerto del Carmen with kids.
 Find out more in this post.

-Run by fellow Irish travel professional Geraldine Mc Fadden, I had heard nothing but good things about Aqua Suites.
+I had heard nothing but good things about Aqua Suites.
 Many friends and industry colleagues have stayed there and all came back with glowing reports.
 Aqua Suites was opened in 2016 and already has been voted the second best place to stay throughout the Canary Islands by TripaAvisor.
 This is astonishing when you think of all the luxury five star hotels that are available, not only in Lanzarote, but on the other islands too.